yt-project/yt/doc/source/visualizing/geographic_projections_and_transforms.rst

 types for geographically loaded data.
 Underlying data is assumed to have a transform of `PlateCarree
 <https://scitools.org.uk/cartopy/docs/latest/crs/projections.html#platecarree>`_,
 which is data on a flattened, rectangular, latitude/longitude grid.
+This is a a typical format for geographic data.

+The distinction between the data transform and projection is worth noting.
 The data transform is what system your data is defined with and the data projection is what the resulting plot will display.
 For more information on this difference, refer to `the cartopy documentation on these differences